bravesoft-inc/bs-logger-ios/README.md

 ```

 ### Deinit Log OutPut
-We provite methods for when destroying an object.
+We provide methods for when destroying an object.

 ```swift
 import BSLogger